mosh3eb/merlin/docs/source/user_guide/layer.rst

 CircuitBuilder
 ~~~~~~~~~~~~~~

-Use MerLin’s :class:`CircuitBuilder` utilities to describe a circuit at a higher
-level.
-The builder records trainable and input parameter prefixes for you.
-This is
-an ideal tool for quantum machine learning experts who have do not have any experience
+Use MerLin’s :class:`CircuitBuilder` utilities to describe a circuit at a higher level.
+The builder maintains a record of the trainable parameters and the parameters used as layer inputs.
+A prefix-based naming scheme separates trainable parameters from those used as layer inputs.
+This is an ideal tool for quantum machine learning experts who do not have any experience with Perceval.".
+More information in the CircuitBuilder API reference: :class:`~merlin.builder.circuit_builder.CircuitBuilder`
-with Perceval.

 .. code-block:: python